“The three most important ways to lead people are: by example…by example…by example.”

 And, most importantly: Lead by example…lead by example...lead by example.

-Learn more about creating a culture of philanthropy at Moving Your Organization from Fundraising to Philanthropy on September 14.
+Learn more about creating a culture of philanthropy at Fundraising to Philanthropy Part 2: The Power of Relationships on October 13th, 2021.

 Website collaboration with Courtland Consulting | Sitemap | Staff Login